CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 Complex Organization Adjustment

-CMS is proposing to add an adjustment to address the challenges APM entities face (including Medicare Shared Saving Program ACOs) when reporting eCQMs.
-Specifically, the proposed rule would:
+A complex organization adjustment has been created to address the challenges APM entities face (including Medicare Shared Saving Program ACOs) when reporting eCQMs.
+Specifically, the adjustment will:

-• Give one extra measure achievement point for each submitted eCQM submitted that meets data completeness and case minimum requirements.
+• Add one extra measure achievement point for each submitted eCQM that meets data completeness and case minimum requirements.

-• This adjustment would not exceed 10% of the total measure achievement points available in the quality performance category.
+• This adjustment may not exceed 10% of the total measure achievement points available in the quality performance category.

 Quality Data Submission Criteria

-CMS has proposed that for a quality performance category submission to be considered valid and scored, it must include both numerator and denominator data for at least one MIPS quality measure.
-Submissions containing only a date and practice ID will be deemed invalid and assigned a null score.
+CMS finalized that for a quality performance category submission to be considered valid and scored, it must include numerator and denominator data for at least one MIPS quality measure.
+Data submissions without any scorable data (e.g., practice ID, date, activity ID, measure ID, or CMS Electronic Health Record (EHR) Certification ID (CEHRT ID)) wouldn’t satisfy the submission criteria.
 This change aims to reduce negative scoring for submissions with incomplete data, which currently result in a zero score.

-Additionally, in the event of multiple quality submissions for an individual clinician, group, subgroup, or virtual group from different organizations (e.g., a qualified registry and a practice administrator), CMS proposes to codify its current process to calculate and score each submission and assign the higher score.
-For multiple submissions from the same organization (e.g., by two practice administrators), CMS proposes to score the most recent submission, with the new submission overriding any previous one of the same type.
-This proposal does not apply to different submission types from the same organization; for example, a small practice can report some quality measures through Medicare Part B claims and others via a file upload.
+Additionally, in the event of multiple quality submissions for an individual clinician, group, subgroup, or virtual group from different organizations (e.g., a qualified registry and a practice administrator), CMS codified its current process to calculate and score each submission and assign the higher score.
+For multiple submissions from the same organization (e.g., by two practice administrators), CMS will score the most recent submission, with the new submission overriding any previous one of the same type.
+This does not apply to different submission types from the same organization; for example, a small practice can report some quality measures through Medicare Part B claims and others via a file upload.

 MVPs